What Is a Flat Income Tax System?

 Economic Growth and the Flat Tax

-Supporters of a flat tax system claim that it encourages economic growth by avoiding a system in which earners with higher incomes are penalized for being productive and earning more money.
-In fact, all countries that have adopted this system have experienced economic growth since doing so.
+Supporters of a flat tax system claim it encourages economic growth by avoiding a system in which earners with higher incomes are penalized for being productive and earning more money.

 Proponents argue that a progressive tax creates penalties for things like hard work, risk-taking, and entrepreneurship.
 The flat tax is supposed to avoid this by taxing every dollar at the same rate.